Why is this important?

-If you are a pupil or parent who is experiencing discrimination at school because of sexuality, you should talk to an experienced adviser for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you are a pupil or parent who is experiencing discrimination at school because of sexuality, you should talk to an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.

 It is against the law for a school, college or other education provider to discriminate against someone who is undergoing gender reassignment.

 Gender reassignment is where you are changing from one sex to another.

 It is also illegal to discriminate against you if you are intending to undergo or have already undergone gender reassignment.
 You do not have to be undergoing medical treatment.

 For example, it may be discrimination for a school to refuse to allow a transsexual pupil to wear clothes appropriate to the gender they are changing to.